wisecameron/Crash-RNN/README.md

 # Crash-RNN
-Recurrent Neural Network and helper methods used to find the optimal strategy for a gambling game
+Recurrent Neural Network and helper methods used to find the optimal strategy for the gambling game Crash on Roobet.com